This week, Natasha Sky published an article on her blog about her experiences of training and fighting while on her period.

 If we look at it statistically, it would appear that there is little reason for menstruation to have a significant effect on performance in training.
 However, An article from the Chiropractic Resource Organisation states that “Premenstrual or late luteal phase discomforts can cause athletes to lose their competitive edge.
 Feelings of fatigue, headache, bloating, nausea, back-aches and such can interfere with focus, endurance and strength.
 Since these symptoms are none to remit several days after the onset of menses, patients retain the risk of injury and impaired performance during that time“.
 That article also mentions a study of female football players and their menstrual cycles, which showed they performed the poorest during menstruation.

 It seems to be very difficult for any solid conclusions to be drawn, possibly because the effects vary so much between different women and at different points in their cycle.
 However, I definitely feel like I slump at the start of my period, and I’m interested to hear other women’s perspectives on this.
-It’s undeniable that periods can make us feel on less than top form in training, but generally, serious athletes will just power through.
+It’s undeniable that periods can make us feel on less than top form in training.

 How Do We Deal With It?

-I have often heard of women not turning up to training or cancelling fights because of their periods.
+I’ve often heard of women not turning up to training or cancelling fights because of their periods.
 The opponent for my third fight pulled out the day before fight day for that reason.
-Of course, the menstrual cycle and its effects vary from woman to woman, but I have never felt that it was so much of a hindrance that I needed to alter my training or general plans.
-For that, I suppose I should count myself lucky.
+While I’ve never had to pull out for this reason, the menstrual cycle and its effects vary from person to person.

 For the first few years of fighting, I never fought while I was on my period.
 I managed to avoid doing so by using contraceptive pills, which enable me to have more control over my cycle.
 For those who don’t know how that works, it involves taking a pack of pills over 21 days and then leaving seven days before starting the next pack, during which menstruation occurs.
 If I wish to delay my period, I can do so by continuing to take the pills without leaving a break in between.